software-tools-books/js4ds/_en/server.md

 To do this,
 we will provide our server with the path to the directory it's allowed to read pages from, and then run it with <code>node <em>server-name</em>.js <em>path/to/directory</em></code>.
-We specify the path because we definitely do *not* want the server to be able to send everything on our computer to whoever asks for it.
+We have to tell the server whence it's allowed to read files because we definitely do *not* want it to be able to send everything on our computer to whoever asks for it.
-In particular,
+(For example,
-a request for `/etc/passwd` (the password file on a Unix computer) should probably be refused.
+a request for the `/etc/passwd` password file on a Linux server should probably be refused.)

 Here's our updated server: